Ancient Siam (Muang Boran)

 This huge open air museum is breathtaking and features hundreds of traditional ancient buildings of every type imaginable, which are either elegant copies or beautifully restored originals.

-The park is laid out in the rough shape of Thailand, with temples, palaces, etc in their appropriate regions, and includes lakes, canals, landscaped gardens, villages, and even a floating market.
+The park is laid out in the rough shape of Thailand, with temples, palaces, houses, etc set in their appropriate regions, and iit includes lakes, canals, landscaped gardens, villages, and even a floating market.

 It might be only one third the size of the real Khao Phra Viharn but it does take some effort to get to the top!
 Take a bottle or two of water and wear a hat to avoid sunstroke.